15th Annual Michigan Forum on Economic Regulatory Policy

-One-day program for policymakers and stakeholders focusing on Michigan regulatory issues within the changing national context
+IPU’s one-day conference focusing on Michigan economic regulatory issues within the evolving national policy context.

 The Forum is a one-day conference designed specifically by the Institute of Public Utilities for the Michigan Public Service Commission (PSC), the Michigan State Legislature, the Offices of the Governor and Attorney General, consumer and environmental advocates, utility industry representatives, and others interested in Michigan regulatory policy.
 The Forum is sponsored by the Institute of Public Utilities (IPU) in partnership and developed in collaboration with the Commissioners and staff of the Michigan PSC.